KubeOperator/docs/README.md

-# KubeOperator Documentation Website
+# KubeOperator 2.0 文档

-This is the KubeOperator documentation website.
+This is the KubeOperator 2.0 documentation website.

 It is built with [docusaurus](https://docusaurus.io/).